Watch Out! Frozen Iguanas Fall Out Of Trees

 Many iguanas in South Florida have adapted to going deep into burrows where they stay insulated from the cold.
 They tend to also live close to large bodies of water, which tend to be warmer than the air temperatures, which help them survive short cold snaps.

-If you encounter cold-stunned wild iguanas, the Florida Fish and Wildlife Conservation Commission has some important reminders:MORE NEWS: New Research Found COVID-19 Vaccines Do Not Affect Fertility
+If you encounter cold-stunned wild iguanas, the Florida Fish and Wildlife Conservation Commission has some important reminders:MORE NEWS: '17 Days Of Celebration' Honors Victims Of Parkland School Shooting

 ➡️ Don’t bring wild green iguanas into your home or your car – they can recover quickly in warm temps and use their long tails and sharp teeth & claws when defensive.
 Also keep in mind that people cannot be in possession of live green iguanas without a permit as they are a Prohibited species in Florida.